CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README-technical.md

    ```

 ### Inference on a Single Report
-To test the model in inference model for a single report, run the script (predictions.py_[./predictions.py]. &#x1F534;_**(Question: The word "model" is mentioned twice.
-Is that intentional?)**_
+To test the model in inference mode for a single report, run the script (predictions.py_[./predictions.py].

-This script accepts as input a single txt report, runs inference, and displays the true labels and the inferenced labels.
-The script uses a default report for prediction. &#x1F534;_**(Questions: Do we want to mention the name of the default report?
-Does the script use that default report only when no report is specified?)**_
+This script accepts as input a single text report, runs inference, and displays the true labels and the inferenced labels.
+If no report is specified, the script uses a default report for prediction, as in the following example output:

-Here is example output from running the script:

 ```
    python predictions.py